 Principles and a strong advice

 Nowadays, incompetent leaders unfortunately are the norm.
 And we know very well what good leadership is.
-A good leader should be intelligent, competent, empathetic, humble, communicates well, guides and inspires his or her people and brings out the best in them.
+A good leader should be intelligent, competent, empathetic, humble, communicate well, guide and inspire his or her people and brings out the best in them.
 Above all, it is someone who knows himself and herself and takes his or her talents and limitations into account.
 In other words, this is coaching leadership.
 But look around you.
 How many leaders with these characteristics do you see around you or come across?
 The fact is that these kinds of bosses are exceptional.

 The problem is that we systematically confuse self-confidence with competence, while those are two entirely different things.
 Competence is how good you are at something, confidence is the idea you have about what you can do.
 I prefer to choose my heart surgeon, taxi driver and boss based on what they can do effectively rather than because of what they believe they can do themselves.

 Let’s do away with these so-called loudmouths, braggers and pseudo-high potentials!

 This principle claims that people who are too good at their present job, cannot be missed on that level.
 Instead others, probably less competent, will get the promotion and are destined not to fare very well.
 Yes, I know this sounds pretty weird, but it does happen in a number of cases.
 I have dedicated an article to this phenomenon, which you can access by clicking here.

 And here is another beauty.
 There are a lot of companies that will promote the same person again and again, but such an employee always ends up on a level that they lack the competency for.
 Again, unbelievable but it happens all the time.
 If you are interested to read more on these mishaps, then check out my full article by clicking here.